Net Price Calculator

 You can obtain a cost estimate of attending Nicolet College full-time for one year by using the Net Price Calculator below.

 Please Note: The estimates are based on full-time, first-time degree/certificate-seeking undergraduate students only.
 This calculator only reflects full-time students entering Nicolet Area Technical College.
-Nicolet admits students both in the Fall and Spring Semesters.
+Nicolet admits students both in the Fall and Spring Semesters and Summer Terms.
 Students beginning attendance in the Spring Semester are not reflected in this calculation.
 Students enrolled in at least six (6) credits may also qualify for federal and state grants, student loans, or federal college work-study which is not reflected in the net price calculator estimates.
-81% of all Nicolet students attending at least half-time received some type of financial assistance during the 2013-2014 academic year.

 These estimates do not represent a final determination, or actual award, of financial assistance or a final net price.
 They are only estimates based on the price of attendance and financial aid provided to students for 2015-2016.
 Price of attendance and financial aid availability change year to year.
 These estimates shall not be binding on the Secretary of Education, the institution of higher education, or the State.

 Not all students receive financial aid.
 In 2015-2016, 61% of our full-time students enrolling in college for the first time received grant/scholarship aid.
 Students may also be eligible for student loans and work-study.
 Students must complete the Free Application for Federal Student Aid (FAFSA) in order to determine their eligibility for federal financial aid that includes federal grant, loan, or work-study assistance.
 For more information on applying for federal student aid, go to www.fafsa.ed.gov.
 For more information on financial aid at Nicolet, click here.